joseriveramorales/flask-Project/README.md

 Blog site written in flask, persistence using SqLite

-windows setup using powershell
+## Getting Started: Windows Setup using powershell

 (have python3 on the machine)

-pip install virtualenv
+* pip install virtualenv

-python3 -m venv ./env     create the virtual env on ./env
+* python3 -m venv ./env     create the virtual env on ./env

-cd \env\Scripts                 Look for the activate command
+* cd \env\Scripts                 Look for the activate command

-./Activate.ps1                           Activate the venv
+* ./Activate.ps1                           Activate the venv

-cd back to flask-Project

-set env variables:
+* set env variables on flask-Project dir:
   $env:FLASK_APP='flaskr'
   $env:FLASK_DEV=development